 TownsWeb Archiving Ltd reserves the right to judge an organisation ineligible to apply for the Grant as it sees fit.

-Two funding Grants will be on offer as part of the TWA Digitisation Grant 2018.
-The Primary Award of £6000 and a Secondary Award of £3000.
+Three funding grants of £3000 each will be on offer as part of the TWA Digitisation Grant 2020.

-The Primary and Secondary Grants will be awarded to the applicants which receive the highest and second highest scores respectively, as judged by the Grant judging panel.
+The grants will be awarded to the three applicants which receive the highest scores, as judged by the grant judging panel.